 We live in a Political World

-I was reading in the news about the inquiry in the UK into the Grenfell Tower fire disaster a year ago, where 72 people lost their lives, trapped inside an inferno.
+I was reading in the news about the enquiry in the UK into the Grenfell Tower fire disaster that occurred a year ago, where 72 people lost their lives, trapped inside an inferno.
 I was angry reading about it last year and I was angry again this time around.
-I watched last year, as a milquetoast of a British Prime Minister refused to talk to the building’s residents following the tragedy, citing security concerns, whilst an unelected heir to the throne, Prince William, in an act that turned this republican into a staunch royalist, if not a monarchist, in a single act of kindness, turned around, in defiance of his minders, doing what the elected official couldn’t bring herself to do, and walked over to those same residents and joined them.
+I watched last year, as a milquetoast of a British Prime Minister refused to talk to the building’s residents following the tragedy, citing security concerns, while an unelected heir to the throne, Prince William, in an act that almost turned this republican into a staunch royalist, if not a monarchist, (although that is still probably a stretch, there are other members of that club) in a single act of kindness, turned around, in defiance of his minders, doing what the elected official couldn’t bring herself to do, he walked over to those same residents and joined them.
 He stood with them, listening.

 Wisdom cries in the streets but not evidently in the halls of power, or to put it perhaps less prosaically, we have the answer, we just don’t seem to like the question.
 It was known that the cladding wasn’t the best they could do but they went ahead and installed it anyway.
 Yes, sometimes using a split infinitive in a sentence adds power to it.

 The masters of war brilliantly espouse the esoteric threat of another existential conflict some where or other, some time or other, from someone or other, and conclude the deal to secure an amount of money, to counter this supposed threat, that would make a medical researcher positively salivate at the thought of securing a mere five percent of the same money going to find a cure for an existential disease that we don’t fear, we know, exists.
-The same masters and their paymasters then dance off into the night, tipping their glasses to one another, proclaiming the jobs that will be created by building yet another fleet of destroyers.
+The same masters and their paymasters then dance off into the night, tipping their glasses and guffawing to one another, slapping each other on the back on another job well done, proclaiming the jobs that will be created by building yet another fleet of destroyers.

 Fear invariably plays better at the ballot box and always sells more easily than hope and so it is that these masters of war are able to present a solid business case for the billions that must be spent protecting the nation, while the masters of hope scrap over what’s left over.